openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Delete a Library
 *****************

-You cannot delete a library after creating it.
-Instead, you can simply discontinue use of an unwanted library.
+You cannot delete a library.
+Instead, you can discontinue use of an unwanted library.
 To do so, first make sure that none of its components are in use in any courses, then delete all components in the library.
-You can also :ref:`edit the name of the library<Edit a Library>` to make it clear to other course staff that the library should not be referenced in courses.
+You can also :ref:`edit the name of the library<Edit a Library>` to make it clear to other course staff that the library should not be used as a source of randomized assessment content in courses.

 For details about deleting components in a library, see :ref:`Edit Components in